-Girl in a white apron holding two loaves of sourdough baguettes wrapped in brown parchment paper and tied with a string
+Two loaves of sourdough baguettes wrapped in parchment and twine on a wood cutting board

-Flavorful: Traditional baguettes are made with a few staple ingredients.
+Flavorful – Traditional baguettes are made with a few staple ingredients.
 Having the sourdough starter added gives this bread a bit more of that sourdough tang we all know and love!
+If you want even more flavor, these are perfect for pairing with this bread dipping oil recipe.

-Nutritious: Since you are using sourdough, you get all the benefits of fermented grains.
-This means it is more digestive and the nutrients are more available for your body to absorb.
+Nutritious – Since you are using sourdough, you get all the benefits of fermented grains.
+This means it is more easily digested and the nutrients are more available for your body to absorb.

-Impressive: You’ll impress all of your dinner guests when you have a beautiful, golden crusted sourdough baguette on the dinner table.
+Impressive – You’ll impress all of your dinner guests when you have a beautiful, homemade, golden crusted sourdough baguette on the dinner table.

 Want to save this recipe?